yukoba/nd4j/getstarted.md

 You'll also need to specify a backend dependency.

 ND4J supports several backends, ranging from Cuda to different native implementations.
-While there are several Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface.
+While there are several Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface, so we had to make one.

 See our [downloads](http://nd4j.org/downloads.html) page for a more thorough explanation on the backends available.

 ## Jblas